 The WordPress Dashboard

-The WordPress Dashboard gives you an all-in-one glance at your blog's statistics and activity.
-The following table gives you brief descriptions of the main menu items in the WordPress Dashboard that apply across all versions of WordPress.com and WordPress.org.
+The WordPress Dashboard gives you an all-in-one glance at your website’s statistics and activity.
+This table gives you brief descriptions of the main menu items in the WordPress Dashboard that apply across all versions of WordPress.com and WordPress.org.
 Each version provides different options, but the basic main menu of the Dashboard is standard across all versions.

 |Posts||Write new posts and edit previous ones.
 Create categories to organize your posts by topic; upload images; create post excerpts; send trackbacks; manage custom fields.|